 supplemental services

 Some clients benefit from additional support alongside therapy.
-At Sprout Therapy PDX, we offer Supplemental Services that may be part of a team-based care approach when clinically appropriate and with client consent.
+At Sprout Therapy PDX, we offer Supplemental Services as a part of a team-based care approach, when clinically appropriate and with client consent.

 Supplemental Services are designed to enhance therapy, reduce barriers to care, and provide additional support between sessions.
 Not all clients need or use these services, and participation is always individualized, voluntary, and based on your goals, clinical needs, provider availability, and insurance coverage.